Sienci-Labs/Resources/longmill/lm-advanced/lm-iot-relay.md

 Parts needed:

 - **IOT relay**
-  - We’ve tested the IOT Relay from Digital Loggers, but it can be found on a few sites such as <a href="https://www.digikey.ca/en/products/detail/sparkfun-electronics/COM-14236/7652745" target="_blank" rel="noopener">DigiKey</a>, <a href="https://PwnCNC.com/products/iot-power-strip" target="_blank" rel="noopener">PwnCNC</a>, and Amazon.
+  - We've tested the IOT Relay from Digital Loggers, but it can be found on a few sites such as <a href="https://www.digikey.ca/en/products/detail/sparkfun-electronics/COM-14236/7652745" target="_blank" rel="noopener">DigiKey</a>, <a href="https://PwnCNC.com/products/iot-power-strip" target="_blank" rel="noopener">PwnCNC</a>, and Amazon.
 Find more info here: <a href="https://www.digital-loggers.com/iotfaqs.html" target="_blank" rel="noopener">https://www.digital-loggers.com/iotfaqs.html</a>.
   - Includes surge suppression, debounce, and a safety breaker
   - Consists of 4 outlets - x1 Always On, x1 Normally On (NO), x2 Normally Off (NC)
   - Can also be controlled by a standalone Arduino or Raspberry Pi
 - **2-position female terminal block connector (x2)**
   - One will come already plugged into the IOT relay, the other plugged into the LongBoard
   - Same as the green connector used for the touch plate
-  - 3.81mm (0.15”) pitch
+  - 3.81mm (0.15") pitch
 - Some spare **16 AWG wire** (see picture)
   - This is the same size as what's used for the LongMill E-stop
   - Ideally use wire with the red and black bound together, in whatever length is needed for your setup